-If you want an easy-care, attractive and fast-growing houseplant, then take a closer look here.
-The Baby Rubber Plant, with its thick, glossy green leaves, is just what you’ve been looking for.
+If you want an easy-care, attractive, and fast-growing houseplant, look closer here.
+With its thick, glossy green leaves, the Baby Rubber Plant is just what you’ve been looking for.
 This is all about how to grow and care for a Peperomia obtusifolia.

 Peperomia Obtusifolia Care